dotlang/language/README.md

 ```
 `type Packet :=   (status: Data[], result: (x:int, y:int),       headers: xany[] => yany[])`
 `type IPPacket := (^Packet{Data := int, xany := int, yany := string})`
+In above definition, you must have defined `Data, xany, yany` which are just empty types.
+`%` local-anything-type creator will define a local type based off anything.
+baseically `%T` means anything, but can be referenced in child types to specialize the type.
+So you don't need to write a lot of empty types (which is boring and increases chances of type name duplication).
+`type Packet :=   (status: %Data[], result: (x:int, y:int),       headers: %xany[] => %yany[])`

 ### Exception Handling
 ### Inheritance and Polymorphism